sgaseretto/claudette-agent/README.md

 async def main():
     chat = Chat(model="claude-sonnet-4-5-20250929")

+    # Each 'block' is a complete text block from the SDK, not a character stream
-    async for chunk in chat.stream("Tell me a story about a brave knight"): print(chunk, end="", flush=True)
+    async for block in chat.stream("Tell me a story about a brave knight"): print(block, end="", flush=True)

     print()  # Final newline